shilpashendre/libraryrepo/README.md

             }
         }
         ```
-4. Simply `import/require` it by the name defined in your library's `package.json`:
+4. Simply `import` it by the name defined in your library's `package.json`:

     ```javascript
     import nativeCalls from 'rn-device-information';